UPnP history

 the network setup and other networked devices and programs through discovery

 and advertisements of services and configure themselves accordingly.
+In short:

 UPnP stack layout